Every active blog slows down over time as ever-increasing numbers of visitors put an ever-increasing load on your web server’s resources.

 3 – The benefits mentioned above also help protect your blog from Denial of Service (DoS) attacks and help prevent it from crashing when a post goes viral on Reddit, Digg, Facebook or one of the other popular social networking sites.

-4 – And finally, the faster page load times enabled by the CDN will help your blog rank higher in Google’s search results since Google now takes page load times into consideration when ranking pages in their search results.
+4 – And finally, the faster page load times enabled by the CDN will help your blog rank higher in Google’s search results since Google now considers page load times when ranking pages in their search results.

 In a nutshell, a CDN can speed up your blog, make it more secure, help prevent it from crashing during periods of heavy use and help it rank higher on Google.
 Those are pretty good results for such a simple move, right?